alyssakoutras/MSc-Dissertation/README.md

 # MSc-Dissertation
-Code for MSc Brain Sciences Research Project
+This repository contains the analysis code for my MSc Brain Sciences Research Project